6.2 Consultation within government

 A search of the register is not required when:

-- the legislation, under which the appointment is to be made, provides for the appointee to be nominated by a specific body or a specific type of body, internal or external to the government; or
+• the legislation, under which the appointment is to be made, provides for the appointee to be nominated by a specific body or a specific type of body, internal or external to the government

 When a search of the register is considered unnecessary, the consultation section of the Significant Appointment Cabinet submission, or the letter to the Premier (where appointments will be made by the Minister and not considered by Cabinet), should set out the reasons why the search was not conducted.

-Ministers are required to raise all proposed appointments, regardless of whether they are significant or not, with the Premier in writing before the appointments are made.
-This letter should be lodged with the Premier through Executive Services, and must include:
+Ministers are required to raise all proposed appointments, regardless of whether they are significant or not, with the Premier in writing at least six weeks before the appointments are made.
+This letter should be lodged with the Premier through Governance and Constitutional Services and must include:

-- the government body membership, including details of new, outgoing and remaining members; and
+• the Government body membership, including details of new, outgoing and remaining members

-- current curriculum vitae for all proposed appointees; and
+• current curriculum vitae for all proposed appointees,

-- that the Minister is satisfied with the suitability of the nominees, including that appropriate suitability checks have been carried out; and
+• that the Minister is satisfied with the suitability of the nominees, including that appropriate suitability checks have been carried out,

-- that the Minister has ensured diversity of nominees, including details of the existing and proposed gender distribution on the body, as well as the process used to achieve gender diversity, or reasons why gender diversity could not be achieved; and
+• that the Minister has ensured diversity of nominees, including details of the existing and proposed gender distribution on the body, as well as the process used to achieve gender diversity, or reasons why gender diversity could not be achieved

 Wherever possible, departments should consider starting the reappointment process at least six months prior to proposed Cabinet consideration to ensure adequate time for consultation obligations and prescribed Cabinet submission lodgement timeframes.